6 min read

 If you have to cancel, tell the other person why.
 Make sure that you rearrange the meeting using Assistant.to.
 It’s an app that takes all the trouble out of arranging meetings.

 Always respond.
 It’s common courtesy and by managing your colleagues expectations you’re bound to get better results all round.
 Let’s agree that when someone contacts you, get back to them.
 For hangouts and emails, respond within one day, even if only to say that you are busy and need to get back to it, be exact and give estimated timelines.
 If you then cannot meet this, let them know.
-Hangouts is such an incredible tool for global communication and at RG we love it.
-You can use it for instant messaging, group video chat with up to 10 users at a time and screen sharing too!
+Instant messaging is such an incredible tool for global communication and at RG we love it.

 If you’re out of the office and unable to respond, get your apps to do it for you.
-Amend your hangouts status with the dates you’re away, set your out of office (with another point of contact) and add it into your calendar.
+Change your "away message" with dates that you'll be out, set your out of office (with another point of contact) and add it into your calendar.
 This will prevent any delay on projects and deadlines as people won’t waste time waiting on you.

 Alongside managing expectations be sure to manage timelines as well.
-Own It is one of our core values at RG, one of my favourites, and a great tool to teach you all about it is Paul Ardens “It’s not how good you are, it’s how good you want to be.”
+Own It is one of our core values at RG, one of my favorites, and a great tool to teach you all about it is Paul Ardens “It’s Not How Good You Are, it’s how good you want to be.”
 Working globally you need to take responsibility for moving things forward, not being in the same location it can be easy for people to get distracted because you are not physically there to keep them on track.

-So Own It and remember this quote, my favourite quote from Paul Arden’s book -
+So Own It and remember this quote, my favorite quote from Paul Arden’s book:

 It's all my fault.
 Blame no-one, but yourself, if you have touched something accept total responsibility for that piece of work.
 If you accept responsibility you are in the position to do something about it.
 If you are involved don't blame others.